 The cover epitomizes the 2001 album’s abstract, Afrocentric curves, which swoop along jazz and neo-soul while reaching a new level of spirituality, even for Prince.
 He poured his fledging Jehovah’s Witness faith into the album, and his distorted narration actually tells a story about a divinely prophesied Wise One.

 “It was crazy,” Bayoc says about selling his work to Prince.
-As The Rainbow Children turns 15, both the music and Bayoc’s art live on.
+As we celebrate The Rainbow Children‘s release, both the music and Bayoc’s art live on.